 Exponential technological shifts are changing the job landscape forever.
 Continued disruption and uncertainty demand new thinking about organisation design.
 John Burdett highlights the leadership challenges and questions to consider to attract and retain top talent in an age of digital transformation.
-If It Can Be Digitalised, It Will Be Digitalised > PDF download

-“Are you managing your culture?"
+To survive is to adapt.
+"Are you managing your culture?"
 If any of the seven questions that follow receives a negative response, the answer is, almost certainly, "not so much."

-John Burdett is a best-selling author on leadership and organisation culture, and is Leadership adviser to TRANSEARCH International.
-In “The 7 Questions Every CEO Should Ask About Culture” (PDF) John explains in detail why you should ask yourself these 7 key questions about organisational culture.John O. Burdett on TRANSEARCH International
+John Burdett is a best-selling author on leadership and organisation culture, and is Leadership advisor to TRANSEARCH International.
+In this download (PDF) John explains in detail what leaders need to know now to embrace mastery in each of these competencies.